The Western Michigan University Seminar Music Camp application process includes:

 - Recorded audition (mov, mp, wav, mp4, or m4a).

-The submission deadline for applications is March 1.
-Applications will continue to be accepted, however, as long as there are vacancies.
+The submission deadline for applications is May 1.
+Applications will continue to be accepted, however, if vacancies exist.
 The enrollment status for each section can be found on the enrollment vacancies page.

 Music teacher endorsement letter

 A candidate's application cannot be processed without a $100 deposit.
-The deposit is nonrefundable unless we are unable to accept the candidate in which case a $75 refund will be made (see our refund policy).
+After submitting the application, the applicant will be redirected to a Shop WMU page to pay the deposit.
+Please pay it immediately after submitting the application.
+The deposit is nonrefundable unless we are unable to accept the candidate in which case a $50 refund will be made (see our refund policy).
 The $100 application deposit does apply to the total tuition due for accepted students.

 - String candidates should record a solo piece from the violin, viola, cello or double bass repertoire (accompaniment optional) representing their current technical and musical abilities.

 - Vocalists should record two accompanied, classical art songs in contrasting styles such as those used for the typical state solo and ensemble festivals.
 Popular songs, music theater and jazz are not appropriate for the Seminar program audition.

 - Pianists should record two representative works each selected from a different era: baroque, classical, romantic or contemporary.

 - Composition applicants will need to provide the following materials: